ScribesZone/ScribesTools/docs/pycharm/index.rst

     This naming schema allows to have both editions installed at the same time.

-*   by default your personal configuration of PyCharm goes in a directory like ``.PyCharm40`` in your home directory, but if you want you can change this by editing the file ``bin/idea.properties`` in the installation directory.
+*   by default your personal configuration of PyCharm goes in a directory like ``.PyCharm`` in your home directory, but if you want you can change this by editing the file ``bin/idea.properties`` in the installation directory.
     You have to adjust for instance the following two lines::